handihealth/c4h_livecode/docs/training/openehr_intro.md

 ##Ehrscape domains and Marand EhrExplorer

-   Ehrscape is set up as a set of 'domains', each of which is populated with its own dummy patient data and openEHR templates.
+   The [Marand Ehrscape](https://dev.ehrscape.com/) openEHR server is set up as a set of 'domains', each of which is populated with its own dummy patient data and openEHR clinical models.

    Each Ehrscape domain has its own login and password.